PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics & Law 2.md

 ***

-### 2. Ethical Guidelines for Statistical Practice
+### 2. Ethical Guidelines for Statistical Practice.

 __2a__ Read the Ethical Guidelines for Statistical Practice